Cutaneous Metastatic Breast Cancer

 |REM-001 Cutaneous Metastatic Breast Cancer||

 Cutaneous metastasis occurs when cells from a cancer in the body spread to the skin.
-While most internal cancers can metastasize to the skin, breast cancer is one of the cancers that most commonly metastasizes in this way, and CMBC can develop even decades after the initial breast cancer and its subsequent treatment.
-Left unchecked, CMBC is a life threatening highly morbid form of breast cancer characterized by unrelenting progression of multiple cutaneous tumor masses, especially following mastectomy.
+While most internal cancers can metastasize to the skin, breast cancer is one of the cancers that most commonly metastasizes in this way.
+CMBC generally occurs within a few months after primary breast cancer but can even develop decades after the initial breast cancer and its subsequent treatment.
+Left unchecked, CMBC can become a highly morbid form of breast cancer characterized by unrelenting progression of multiple cutaneous tumor masses, especially following mastectomy.

 In most cases, surgical excision of the CMBC tumors is not practical.
 The current standard of care includes radiotherapy or chemotherapy, but these therapies tend to be inadequate given the well-known dose limiting toxicities, limited efficacy, and/or side effects.